ansys/pymechanical/doc/source/user_guide_embedding/logging.rst

 it is possible to configure logging at any time, whether it is before or after creating the embedded application, using the same Python API.

-Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` to
+Use the :class:`Configuration <ansys.mechanical.core.embedding.logger.Configuration>` class to
 configure logging to the stdout for all warning messages and above(that is error and fatal).
 For example: